eiskalteschatten/compile-sass/Readme.md

 1. To provide a library that can compile SASS files on page load when using `NODE_ENV=development` in order to reduce development time (on-the-fly)
 2. To enable compilation and saving of SASS files to CSS files on all other environments when, for example, the application starts or with an npm script

+**Important Note:**

+This is the documentation for version 2.
+If you need the documentation for version 1, please see the Readme from the last release of version 1: https://github.com/eiskalteschatten/compile-sass/tree/v1.1.3

 ## Table of Contents